Security Cabinet of Israel: History

 The idea of establishing a Security Cabinet was initially part of the Centre Party's platform of 1999 election, chaired by Yitzhak Mordechai.
-The party offered a new security plan, in which a Security Cabinet will be established for the purpose of implementing an effective peace and security plan.
-According to their platform, a new council for diplomatic planning and advising will be established, that will be headed by a person appointed by the Prime Minister, who will preside over small professional teams in the relevant fields.
-Furthermore, they suggested that the Prime Minister, Acting Prime Minister, Vice Prime Minister, the Director-Generals of the Defense, Foreign, and Treasury ministries, as well as the Chief of General Staff, chief of Shin Bet, and the Military Secretary to Prime Minister, will take part in the Security Cabinet meetings on regular basis, and that others presiding over the diplomatic negotiations or any other relevant officials will participate accordingly.
+The party offered a new security plan, in which a Security Cabinet would be established for the purpose of implementing an effective peace and security plan.
+According to their platform, a new council for diplomatic planning and advising would be established, that would be headed by a person appointed by the Prime Minister, who would preside over small professional teams in the relevant fields.
+Furthermore, they suggested that the Prime Minister, Acting Prime Minister, Vice Prime Minister, the Director-Generals of the Defense, Foreign, and Treasury ministries, as well as the Chief of General Staff, chief of Shin Bet, and the Military Secretary to Prime Minister would take part in the Security Cabinet meetings on a regular basis, and that others presiding over the diplomatic negotiations or any other relevant officials would participate accordingly.
 The idea behind the Security Cabinet was to create a professional objective advising body to the Cabinet.
 The members would evaluate different situations, offer alternatives and oversight, and determine positions on the Cabinet and the army.

 In practice, the forming of this body was based on section 6 of the "Government Law" of 2001 that stipulated the following:

-"The Government shall have a ministers committee composed of: The Prime Minister—chairman, Acting Prime Minister, if such was appointed, Defence Minister, Interior Minister, Internal Security Minister and the Treasury Minister.
+"The Government shall have a ministers committee composed of: The Prime Minister—chairman, Acting Prime Minister, if such was appointed, Minister of Defence, Minister of Justice, Minister of Foreign Affairs, Minister of Internal Security and the Minister of Finance.

 The Government may, upon the proposal of the Prime Minister, coopt an additional members to the committee, provided that the number of its members not aggregate exceeding half of the Cabinet Members."

 Concerning the issues to be addressed, the law stipulated that:

 (A) The diplomatic-security and settling issues shall be debated within the committee.

 (B) The daily agenda of the committee, and the officials to be invited to participate in its meetings shall be determined by the Prime Minister, after consulting with the minister in charge.

 (C) The Minister in charge, prior to any decision making, may demand on any matter debated within the committee to be moved to a full Cabinet meeting to be debated and resolved.
 The aforementioned shall not apply, should the Prime Minister be ascertain, after consulting with the minister in charge, that the circumstances concerning the matter requires an immediate decision or that there are other circumstances that justifies the committee's decision.